Table of Contents generated with DocToc

 Status

 Experimental.
-All five skills shipped.
+All seven skills shipped.
 No adopter-pilot evaluation has run end-to-end yet; shape may change between framework versions.

 To provide pilot feedback, copy docs/pilot-report-template.md into your project notes, fill in each section, and optionally validate the filled-in report with: